Healthcare in Nigeria: Cancer care

+Cancer care in Nigeria is at a critical crossroads, as the country faces a rising tide of cancer related illnesses with limited resources to combat them.
 About 80,000 Nigerians die of cancer annually and over 100,000 are diagnosed with cancer annually.
 More people are dying of cancer in Nigeria because cancer and non-communicable diseases are not given priority in the country's health budget.
-There are only seven cancer radiotherapy centres in Nigeria.
+There are only seven cancer radiotherapy centers in Nigeria.
+The future of cancer care in Nigeria depends on collective action, increased funding, and stronger awareness campaigns to ensure early detection and accessible treatment for all.